Fun Things to Do in Waco Texas for a Great Day or Weekend Trip

 The City of Waco is an easy 2-hour (or more depending on traffic) drive from the DFW metroplex, heading South towards Austin and San Antonio.

-So, have you been?
-If not, no worries, we compiled the things to do and see, restaurants to try, and shops to check out around Waco.
+So, have you tried the many things to do in Waco?
+If not, no worries, we compiled the things to do in Waco and see, restaurants to try, and shops to check out.

 We’ve listed them below, and you pick which interests you so you get the most out of your day trip there.